WuChao-2024/tros_en_wuc_check_fork/docs/boxs/function/hobot_audio.md

 [WARN] [1657869452.313969277] [hobot_audio]: recv cmd word: Move backward
 ```

-log shows that the voice commands "Walk forward", "Turn left", "Turn right" and "Move backward" are recognized, and the DOA angle information is output, e.g. "recv hrsc sdk doa data: 110" indicates that the DOA angle is 110 degrees.
+log shows that the voice commands "向前走", "向左转", "向右转"and "向后退" are recognized, and the DOA angle information is output, e.g. "recv hrsc sdk doa data: 110" indicates that the DOA angle is 110 degrees.

 The default topic name for the smart audio messages published by hobot_audio is: **/audio_smart**.
 In another terminal, you can use the command `ros2 topic list` to query the information of this topic: